Understanding Earned Value Management

 • Cost Performance Index (CPI)

-PMI’s PMBOK defined Cost Performance Index (CPI) as a “measure of cost efficiency on a project”.
+PMI’s PMBOK defines Cost Performance Index (CPI) as a “measure of cost efficiency on a project”.
 Similar to SPI, any factor equal or greater than one indicates a positive cost performance while a value less than one indicates an unfavourable cost condition.

 The CPI formula is: